SAP-CLM-SL/ISLM/docs/Integrate-AI-into-SAPS4HANA-with-ISLM/CreateIntelligentScenarios.md

 # Steps to Create Intelligent Scenarios<br>
-1. Open the browser and navigate to the Fiori Launchpad by clicking [here](https://44.219.212.100:44301/sap/bc/ui5_ui5/ui2/ushell/shells/abap/FioriLaunchpad.html#Shell-home) and launch the **Intelligent Scenarios** application under **Analytics** tab .
+1. Open the Fiori Launchpad and launch the **Intelligent Scenarios** app under the **Analytics** tab.
+Please refer to the cheat sheet for guidance.
 ![Intelligent Scenarios](Integrate-AI-into-SAPS4HANA-with-ISLM/../IntelligentScenario/Registration.png)

 2. Click the **Create** button and choose **Side-by-Side**.